 NOTE: Designated attendance boundaries for 2020/2021 school year.

 Want to know what properties are selling for in Stonegate-Queensway?
 Or are you interested in another neighbourhood?
 Simply fill out the form below and get new listing updates for your preferred community delivered directly to your email inbox.
 If you like a property you see or want additional information, contact me.

-Average home prices are based on sold prices for Q3 2020.
+Average home prices are based on sold prices for Q4 2020.
 Freehold prices are for all home types.
-Townhouse prices are for two-storey and three-storey homes combined.
+Townhouse prices are for three-storey homes.
 Two-storey prices are for detached homes.
 Community information based on data collected by Statistics Canada for its 2016 census study.
 Accuracy is of upmost importance and every effort is made to verify the information displayed.
 However, it should be used for reference only as details are subject to change without notice.